zachlang123/code.zachswebsite/content/home/research.md

 <h2>Publications</h2>

 <div style="padding-left: 4em; text-indent: -4em;">

-<p>Anstett, Robert, & Authement, Jacob.
-2022. <a href="https://www.jacobauthement.com/publication/AnstettAuthement2022a">Comparing and Contrasting the U.S. and Missouri Constitutions</a> in <u>Readings in American Politics, 3rd ed.</u> edited by James W. Endersby.
-W.W.
-Norton & Company. </p>

-<p>Anstett, Robert, & Authement, Jacob.
-2022. <a href="https://www.jacobauthement.com/publication/AnstettAuthement2022b">Comparing and Contrasting Political Institutions of the State of Missouri, the United States, and Other States</a> in <u>Readings in American Politics, 3rd ed.</u> edited by James W. Endersby.
-W.W.
-Norton & Company. </p>

 <p>“State Politics in the Early Republic and the Development of the American Executive: Representation, Party Politics, and Executive Selection Mechanisms 1788-1832.”
 With Aric Gooch.
 (Under review at Political Research Quarterly). </p>